 Difficulty Level

-Medium - Ideal for home cooks ready to explore authentic Moroccan techniques with confidence.
+Difficulty: Medium — Ideal for cooks who want authentic low-and-slow technique with clear steps.

 Ingredients